braintree/braintree_ios/Braintree/PayPal/README.md

 This project provides two primary classes:

-1. `BTPayPalControl` is a `UIControl` that you can use to offer PayPal as a payment option to your user.
+1. `BTPayPalButton` is a `UIControl` that you can use to offer PayPal as a payment option to your user.
 It can be used by adding it to your view hierarchy and setting delegate methods.
 2. `BTPayPalViewController` is a `UIViewController` that provides the PayPal authentication UX and – on successful auth – a resulting transactable payment method.

 This library depends on `Braintree/API`, which provides `BTClient`, used as an initialization parameter for both of the above.

-Out of the box, `BTPayPalControl` is automatically configured to present a `BTPayPalViewController` when the user taps it.
-This means that you are not required to override the `BTPayPalControl`'s delegate.
+Out of the box, `BTPayPalButton` is automatically configured to present a `BTPayPalViewController` when the user taps it.
+This means that you are not required to override the `BTPayPalButton`'s delegate.

-**Please note**: If the default behavior is not compatible with your views, you can implement a custom `BTPayPalControlViewControllerPresenterDelegate`.
+**Please note**: If the default behavior is not compatible with your views, you can implement a custom `BTPayPalButtonViewControllerPresenterDelegate`.

 ## Installation